Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: The exterior Neumann Helmholtz problem

 \section{The exterior Neumann Helmholtz problem}

 The exterior Neumann problem for the Helmholtz equation

-can be modeled as an integral equation in several ways.
+has a unique solution $U(r)$ under mild assumptions on $\Gamma$ and $g(r)$~\cite{Mitr96} and can be modeled as an integral equation in several ways.
 We shall consider two options: an ``analogy with the standard approach for Laplace's equation'', which is not necessarily uniquely solvable for all $\omega$, and a ``regularized combined field integral equation'' which is always uniquely solvable.
 See, further,~\cite{Brem12a,Brun12}.